SourceBox-LLC/OpenAthena/docs/guides/opens3_integration.md

 - **OpenS3** serves as your data lake storage system
 - **OpenAthena** provides SQL analytics capabilities on that data

-The integration leverages DuckDB's httpfs extension to read data directly from OpenS3 using the S3 protocol.
+The current integration uses a Local File Proxy that downloads files from OpenS3 to a temporary directory before querying.
+This approach bridges compatibility gaps between DuckDB 1.2.2 and OpenS3's API.
+See the [Local File Proxy documentation](../local_file_proxy.md) for details.

 ## Prerequisites